-Our reading of the tea leaves suggests that near term we should see a softening in price for large hotels, with positive price momentum for small hotels.
-Standardized unexpected RevPAR continued its decline, falling from 1.38 in June 2023, to 1.16 in September 2023, and to 1.02 in December 2023, as shown in Exhibit 24.
-In contrast, the NAREIT Lodging Price Index rose from 70.40 last quarter to 85.34 this quarter.
-The standardized unexpected price of the NAREIT Lodging Index is currently .77; it has risen above its standardized average of zero, as Exhibit 25 depicts.
-Based on the standardized unexpected price and the 12-month moving average of the NAREIT Lodging Price Index, we expect our repeat sales hotel price to rise in the near term.
+Our reading of the tea leaves suggests that we should see a rise in price for large hotels, but negative price momentum for small hotels near term.
+Standardized unexpected RevPAR continued its decline, falling from 1.16 in September 2023 to 1.02 in December 2023 and further to .91 in March 2024, as shown in Exhibit 24.
+In contrast, the NAREIT Lodging Price Index rose from 85.34 last quarter to 89.28 this quarter.
+The standardized unexpected price of the NAREIT Lodging Index is currently .64, as Exhibit 25 depicts.
+Based on the standardized unexpected price and the 12-month moving average of the NAREIT Lodging

+Price Index, we expect hotel prices based on repeat sales to rise in the near term.